dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 - Instances: this controls the amount of cAdvisor instances in your cluster.
 There should be one and just one instance of cAdvisor in each node of your cluster.
 The package is prepared to install a single instance per node, and is initially set to launch a maximum of 256 instances.
 This means that the deployment will deploy as many instances as nodes are there in your cluster, and then stay "Waiting" in case the number of nodes in the cluster is increased so that new instances are spawn.
 If you would like to keep the application in a "Running" state instead, you can just adjust this parameter to exactly the number of nodes in your cluster.
 If you add nodes to your cluster at a later time, you can simply increase the number of instances when cAdvisor is running in Marathon.

 - Networking / InfluxDB host and port: these parameters control the location of the the InfluxDB host to stream the metrics to.
 This is initially set to values of `influxdb.marathon.l4lb.thisdcos.directory` and `8086`, which are the default values that the InfluxDB DC/OS package will listen in.
-Change these to the IP address or DNS name of your InfluxDB host, and the port where it's listening on, respectively.
+If you'll be using an InfluxDB instance running outside of DC/OS, or simply a different endpoint or name to your influxDB instance, you can hange these to the IP address or DNS name of your InfluxDB host, and the port where it's listening on, respectively.
+Otherwise, the defaults with work with the DC/OS `influxdb` package's defaults.

 - Networking / external access: Enable or disable creating a VIP for external access towards cAdvisor's web interface through a public node running Marathon-LB.
 Please note that the web interface of cAdvisor provides information about a single node.
 This VIP is be set to be "sticky", so that a browser session is always sent to the same cAdvisor instance.